crolllab/IBIOL-compute-resources/README.md

   - Slurm queueing system

 ### Large storage servers
-- LEGserv: Synology storage server with for the Laboratory of Evolutionary Genetics.
+- LEGserv: Synology storage server for the Laboratory of Evolutionary Genetics.
 - IBIOLdata: Synology storage server for the Laboratory of Molecular and Cellular Biology & microscopy data.

 ## New user?